marceloribeiro19/Car-Black-Box/README.md

   - Utilizes the advanced capabilities of the ASM330LHB IMU for accurate and reliable orientation tracking.

 - **Integration with Raspberry Pi 4**:
-  - Optimized for seamless operation with the Raspberry Pi 4, leveraging its processing power and storage capabilities.
+  - Optimized for seamless operation with the Raspberry Pi 4 with a costume Buildroot Linux Image, leveraging its processing power and storage capabilities.

 ## Technical Specifications